 openings.
 You ask for advice to assist you in your job search.

+afraid of networking.
 People are generally very flattered to be asked for

 career advice and are generally

 more helpful than you would expect, as long as you make it clear you are not